Contact our admission team to discuss and obtain a referral form / assesment by visit or telephone

 There is also time for catching up with your recovery worker, seeing the finance staff to sort out money issues, using the IT suite to access the internet, and, when the time is right, planning where you will go and what you will do when you move on.

-There is also plenty of free time to relax, read, and many clients choose to walk or run, cycle or fish in the surrounding countryside.
+There is also plenty of free time to relax, read, and many clients who have completed the initial stage of their treatment, choose to walk or run, cycle or fish in the surrounding countryside.
 (Please bring your own fishing licence and tackle if you are so inclined!)

-There are regular opportunities to visit a local gym and get expert advice from our staff on developing fitness in recovery.
-Once a month, a team of Outward Bound leaders arrives with a fleet of minibuses and all the residents go out for a day of exciting opportunities – kayaking, potholing, climbing and exploring some amazing countryside.
+There are regular opportunities to visit a local gym and take part in sporting activities.
+You can also get expert advice from our staff on developing fitness in recovery.
+Every six weeks, a team of Outward Bound leaders arrives with a fleet of minibuses and all the residents go out for a day of exciting opportunities – kayaking, potholing, climbing, abseiling, caving and exploring some amazing countryside.

 In December clients write, prepare and perform a pantomime and we support everyone to mark birthdays, anniversaries and festivals throughout the year being sensitive to the challenges these occasions can bring for some.
 From time to time residents also get involved in some external activities including AA and NA conventions, fundraising events and reunions as well as regular fellowship meetings in the evenings in local towns.

 For those who wish to practice their faith, the staff can help clients to access local places of worship for most religious denominations.
 There are mosques and a synagogue in the county, and a number of local churches are very welcoming to our residents.
 A private room for prayer can be provided, and halal meat is available if requested.
 We make regular trips to Gloucester for clients, who want to buy food or other products from the diverse black and minority ethnic communities there,